 African cuisine is as varied as the continent.
 Typical spices are cumin, cardamom and chilli.
-Get to know Africa and its spices, in our shop we offer you a wide selection of African spices - all without flavour enhancers!
+Get to know Africa and its spices, in our shop we offer you a wide selection of African spices.
+For a short time up to 50% reduced!

 African spices – taste the diversity of the continent!